nirazul/scss-mq/README.md

 When using a config name, you need to pass a list as the first argument to `mq.media`!

 ## Media feature expressions
-These are the default media feature expressions that you can use alongside width expressions:
+These are the default keywords that you can use alongside width expressions:

 - `portrait` > `(orientation: portrait)`
 - `landscape` > `(orientation: landscape)`